Year 8 Spanish

 Key skills developed:

-• How to recognise, understand and produce language relating to future holidays, Spanish-speaking countries, accommodation types and means of transport
+• How to to recognise, understand and produce language relating to where they live and their future plans

-• How to use prior knowledge and previous sentence builders to build on and develop knowledge and understanding of vocabulary and structures
+• How to use prior knowledge and previous sentence builders to build on and develop their knowledge and understanding of the vocabulary and structures they are learning

 • How to apply developing vocabulary knowledge to a variety of listening, speaking, reading and writing activities